 AT&T Senior Discounts

-Comcast/Xfinity Senior Discounts
+Comcast Xfinity Senior Discounts

 Spectrum/Charter Senior Discounts

 Google is working to provide internet in more locations quickly, but it may be some time before they reach more rural areas.
-In certain neighborhoods, Fiber offers high-speed plans for as low as $15 a month.
+In certain neighborhoods, Google Fiber offers high-speed plans for as low as $15/mo.

 CenturyLink for Seniors

 If any internet cost is too expensive, seniors should check with FreedomPop.
-They offer low cost and free high-speed internet and mobile phone service to select zip codes.
+They offer low-cost and free high-speed internet and mobile phone service to select ZIP codes.
 Their free plan is quite limited, but they offer multiple tiers of service, which allows seniors to choose the one that is right for them.
 Check the FreedomPop website to see if their service is available in your area.

 There are a few points to keep in mind when searching for an internet provider.
 One of the most important is to check with multiple providers to ensure you find the best fit.
-Although, this may not always be an option because some areas only have one or two providers.
+Although this may not always be an option because some areas only have one or two providers.
 But for those who live in an area with multiple providers, it never hurts to shop around.

 Learning Your Way Around the Internet

 While the internet can be a great way to enjoy yourself, there are also hidden dangers to be aware of.
 Scammers are prominent these days, so it is important to know how to protect yourself.
-You could also have an internet savvy relative guide you through learning the basics.
-Even something as simple as an email can be a hidden trap and you should know how to avoid and identify things these things.
+You could also have an internet-savvy relative guide you through learning the basics.
+Even something as simple as an email can be a hidden trap and you should know how to avoid and identify these things.

 The internet can be an incredible tool for seniors and it should be easily accessible for them.
-It used to be a commodity, but it is now a staple in almost every home.
+It used to be a luxury, but it is now a staple in almost every home.
 Instead of just talking on the phone once in a while, seniors can video chat to see their children and grandchildren.
 They can also stay engaged in activities and communities that they enjoy.